 - 1 teaspoon vanilla extract

-- In a large bowl, cream butter and sugars until light and fluffy.
+- In a mixing bowl, cream butter and sugars.
 Add eggs, one at a time, beating well after each addition.
 Combine the flour, baking soda and salt; gradually add to creamed mixture and mix well (dough will be sticky).

 - For filling, combine the rhubarb, sugar and 2 tablespoons water in a large saucepan. bring to a boil.
 Reduce heat; simmer, uncovered, for 10 minutes or until thickened, stirring frequently.
 Combine cornstarch and remaining water until smooth; stir into rhubarb mixture.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Remove from the heat; stir in vanilla.